frontiertsymbal/BaseComponents/README.md

 # BaseComponents

-This is a template project for android application based on Dagger2, SQLBrite, Retrofit2
+This is a template project for android application based on Dagger2, SQLBrite, Retrofit2 etc.

-Template contains a set of required components:
+## Template contains a set of required components:

-ApiManager
+* ApiManager
-DbManager
+* DbManager
-SharedPrefsManager
+* SharedPrefsManager

 ## Libs: